 06.25.19 | Rochester, NY

 Syracuse University, B.S.

 U.S. District Court, Western District of New York

 U.S. District Court, Northern District of New York

 U.S. District Court, Southern District of New York

 U.S. District Court, District of New Jersey

-Eric Ferrante received a 2021 Best Lawyers: Ones to Watch recognition for Alternative Dispute Resolution, as well as for Commercial Litigation in 2021.
+Eric Ferrante received a 2022 Best Lawyers: Ones to Watch recognition for Alternative Dispute Resolution, as well as for Commercial Litigation in 2021.